veit/jupyter-tutorial/docs/refactoring/parallel/ipyparallel/index.rst

 ===============

 This section provides an overview of `ipyparallel
-<https://ipyparallel.readthedocs.io/>` which supports different types of
+<https://ipyparallel.readthedocs.io/>`_ which supports different types of
-parallelisation, including:
+parallelisation.

 .. toctree::
     :hidden: